How Much Does It Cost to Replace a Flat Roof?

 The higher the hourly or daily labour rate (where appropriate), the more tradesmen you recruit.
 However, with additional labourers on-site, the work may take less time.

-It is always advised to have a tradesperson help you with your job.
-A flat roof replacement must be done correctly for it to last and be fitted properly.
+A flat roof replacement must be done correctly for it to last and be fitted properly so hiring a professional is always recommended.

-Most contractors will include their fees in the total cost of the flat roof replacement.
-So, pay attention to the quote to make sure you're not being overcharged.
-In general, labour fees for a flat roof replacement should range from £200 - £500.
+Most contractors will include their fees within the total cost of the flat roof replacement.
+So, paying attention to the quote details will make sure you're not being overcharged.
+In general, labour fees for a full flat roof replacement should range from £200 - £500.

 You should also see if they have a certificate in roof slating and tiling.
 This is not, however, a legal prerequisite for becoming a skilled roofer.